-Ogden City Water Utility customers are fortunate to receive water from three main sources: groundwater from wells, surface water drawn from Pineview Reservoir and Wheeler Creek, and treated water purchased from Weber Basin Water Conservancy District.
+Ogden City Public Utilities customers are fortunate to receive water from three main sources: groundwater from wells, surface water drawn from Pineview Reservoir and Wheeler Creek, and treated water purchased from Weber Basin Water Conservancy District.
 Weber Basin's water is a combination of treated ground and surface waters from wells owned by Weber Basin and waters drawn from the Weber River.

-DRINKING WATER - SOURCE PROTECTION PLAN
+DRINKING WATER SOURCE PROTECTION PLANS

-The Ogden City Water Utility has completed The Drinking Water Source Protection Plan for all of its surface water sources.
-The Drinking Water Source Protection Plan includes identification of the area from which the drinking water source receives water, an assessment of the potential contamination threats to the source within this area, and management programs to help control both existing and future potential sources of contamination.
-Copies of this plan can be obtained from the Water Utility office for a nominal fee.
+Ogden City Public Utilities has completed Drinking Water Source Protection Plans for all of its surface water sources.
+Drinking Water Source Protection Plans include identification of the areas from which the drinking water sources receive water, assessments of the potential contamination threats to the sources within these areas, and management programs to help control both existing and future potential sources of contamination.
+Copies of these plans can be obtained from the Public Utilities office for a nominal fee.
 The State Division of Drinking Water also has a copy on file.
 Descriptions of the significant potential sources of contamination located within the area of the Utility's surface water sources are listed below.

 - Transportation of Hazardous Materials Along Roadways - Accidents along highways and other major roads could lead to spills of hazardous materials, which could lead to contamination. - Industrial, Commercial, Automotive, Marine, and Equipment Maintenance - Products and materials are used and stored in various quantities at these companies including acids, solvents, oils, gasoline, diesel fuel, and other chemicals.
 Spills of these products and materials could lead to contamination. - Rural Residential Areas - Household septic systems that are failing contain bacteria and viral pathogens that are discharged directly into the ground and may eventually enter the surface water source.
 Fuels, fertilizers, and pesticides that may be used and stored also have the potential to contaminate. - Agricultural Activities - Runoff containing fertilizers, herbicides, and pesticides applied to croplands could enter the surface water sources.
-Also, runoff containing bacteria and viruses from animal wastes from pastures or animal farms has the potential to enter the surface water sources. - Mineral Producers - Tunnels or stripped land from mining operations could lead to higher acidity or sediment loads in surface water sources. - Camping Areas and Other Recreational Activities - Camping wastes and fuels used for recreational vehicles have the potential to be spilled and could contaminate the surface water sources. - Sewage Treatment Facilities - Untreated sewage could be discharged directly into the surface water source in extreme or emergency conditions. - Underground Fuel Storage - Fuel in underground storage tanks may enter groundwater and eventually reach the surface water sources if a leak occurs in the tank.
+Also, runoff containing bacteria and viruses from animal wastes from pastures or animal farms has the potential to enter the surface water sources. - Mineral Producers - Tunnels or stripped land from mining operations could lead to higher acidity or sediment loads in surface water sources. - Camping Areas and Other Recreational Activities - Camping wastes and fuels used for recreational vehicles have the potential to be spilled and could contaminate surface water sources. - Sewage Treatment Facilities - Untreated sewage could be discharged directly into surface water sources in extreme or emergency conditions. - Underground Fuel Storage - Fuel in underground storage tanks may enter groundwater and eventually reach surface water sources if a leak occurs in the tank.